LBHackney-IT/Data-Platform-Playbook/docs/docs/tascomi-adding-tables-to-the-pipeline.md

 There will be an opportunity to [test this later](#test-your-code-changes-in-pre-production) in Pre-Production

-Although we have opportunities to fix anomalies for individual tables, as soon as such anomalies are detected it is wise to pause to discover if any existing resources are affected as per the [alternative scenarios](#alternative-scenarios) above.
+Although we have opportunities to fix API anomalies for individual tables as they are discovered, you may need to pause and discover if any existing pipeline resources will be affected by API changes as per the [alternative scenarios](#alternative-scenarios) above.

 [//]: :::warning